Stocks Start Second Half On an Upswing

-Broad gains across sectors lifted U.S. stock indexes higher on the first day of the third quarter.
+Gains in the shares of energy and financial firms lifted the Dow Jones Industrial Average higher on the first day of the third quarter.

 Continue Reading Below

-U.S. stocks rose to fresh records in the first half of the year, propelled by strong corporate earnings and an improving global economic picture.
+U.S. stocks climbed to fresh highs in the first half of the year, propelled by strong corporate earnings and an improving global economic picture.
 Yet many investors and analysts expect stock gains to slow the rest of the year, citing recent weakness in inflation data, higher-than-average stock valuations and a recent slide in commodity prices.

-"The big question for markets is now: Is this soft patch in the U.S. behind us?" said Michael Herzum, head of multiasset strategy at Union Investment.

-The pace of earnings growth is also expected to slow in the second quarter of 2017 after companies posted their best results in nearly six years.
+The pace of earnings growth is also expected to moderate in the second quarter of 2017 after companies posted their best results in nearly six years.

-"We've reduced risk after being long for almost six months," Mr. Herzum said.
+"The big question for markets is now: Is this soft patch in the U.S. behind us?" said Michael Herzum, head of multiasset strategy at Union Investment, whose firm has taken a more cautious stance heading into the second half of the year.
 "We think the bulk of the earnings upgrades are now done," he said.

+Stock gains were broad Monday, pushing 9 of 11 sectors in the S&P 500 higher.
+Dow component Chevron rose 2.3% and Exxon Mobil added 1.8%, while U.S. crude jumped 1.3% to $46.62, on course for its eighth consecutive session of gains.

 Continue Reading Below